PaoloDarienzo/BinaryClassificationRNN/README.md

 # BinaryClassificationRNN
-Exploring classification of binaries as images with RNN
+Exploring classification of binaries as images with RNN.